What is Cisco Port Security? | Definition, Types & Features

 1. Checking the Statistics for a Certain Port

-Use this command to see what MAC addresses the Cisco Switch has learned, any violations, or other info.
+Use this command to see what MAC numbers the Cisco Switch has learned, any violations, or other info.

 show port-security interface <interface_name>